nicoespeon/nicoespeon.github.io/en/_posts/2013-05-02-optimize-selectors-css-vs-js.md

 {% endhighlight %}

 When you read *"within `.nav--block` elements, all the elements"*, the selector engine read *"all the elements, then those who have `.nav--block` as a parent"*.
 From the right to the left!

+However, this won't lead to performance leak and shouldn't be a concern excepted if you try to improve your [Page Speed](https://developers.google.com/speed/pagespeed) score beyond 90 :

+{% highlight css %}
+/* apply a natural box layout model to all elements */
+* {
+    -moz-box-sizing: border-box;
+    -webkit-box-sizing: border-box;
+    box-sizing: border-box;
+}
+{% endhighlight %}

 **In JS**, if you don't pay attention you'll make it implicit by default.
 Plus, there should be alternative functions to achieve what you want to do.